carla-simulator/carla/Docs/tuto_content_authoring_maps.md

 RoadRunner is the best application for creating custom maps.
 There are alternatives such as [__OpenStreetMap__](tuto_G_openstreetmap.md) that focus on generating maps from real road maps.

+## TrueVision designer

+RoadRunner is a proprietary software that requires MATLAB.
+Some institutions like universities may have deals with MathWorks such that some users may be able to acquire a RoadRunner license.
+If you don't have budget for a license, a convenient open source alternative to RoadRunner is the [__TrueVision Designer__](https://www.truevision.ai/designer).
+This app has many of the same features as RoadRunner and is useful if you cannot acquire a license for RoadRunner.

 ## Importing your road network into CARLA

 The important export files needed for CARLA are the `.xodr` file and the `.fbx` file.
-Copy or move these files into the *Import* folder inside the root directory of the CARLA repository where you have built from source.
+Copy or move these files into the `Import` folder inside the root directory of the CARLA repository where you have built from source.

 ![roadrunner_imports](img/tuto_content_authoring_maps/rr_import.png)